Why it Matters:

 HIRE initiative: Breaking down barriers, preparing people for employment

 Many jobs go unfilled in Dane County because employers cannot find workers with the right qualifications.
 Similarly, those in need of a job do not have the necessary skillset to be hired in jobs with family-sustaining wages.
-We’re working to close that gap!
+Especially in light of current talent shortages, we’re working to close that gap!

 Increase the number of individuals who obtain or maintain stable housing through case management and financial assistance.